Links to town groups

 Originally opened in 1810 the canal runs from Reading to Bristol.
 One of the deepest locks on the canal is in Bradford on Avon.
 Boat hire and boat trips are available from the working wharf and a particularly attractive mile and a half stretch to Avoncliff is a popular walk.

 Built of stone from local quarries, the magnificent Avoncliff Aqueduct carries the canal over the River Avon and the railway line to Bath.
 A nearby picturesque old pub with its riverside gardens is a popular refreshment stop.

 The Shambles, the meat market in medieval times, is now a bustling pedestrian walkway lined with a range of small, independent shops.
 Among the many attractive shops and eating places in the town centre, is the Victorian Tea Shop which has been named by the prestigious UK Tea Guild as the ‘UK’s Top Tea Place’.

 Browse around the museum which is home to a diverse and fascinating collection illustrating the history of the town.
 Of particular interest is the Christopher Pharmacy, an exact reconstruction of the Victorian chemist’s shop which used to serve the town.

 The Roll of Honour was refurbished in 2014 when the Town Council held a service to rededicate the War Memorial in West Gardens.
 The Roll of Honour lists all the names of those who fought in the First World War.
-It is currently situated in Christ Church, Bradford on Avon, however, the Town Council is looking for a new location.
+It is situated in the foyer of St Margaret's Hall, Bradford on Avon.
 For more details please click here.

 For more information on what you can do in the Bradford on Avon area and to book accommodation online, please visit the Bradford on Avon Tourist Information website.